 Great! you’re all signed in.
 Click to download your resource.Download

 I am totally, head-over-heels in love with cross-curricular planning.
 Here’s why.

-Here’s my reasoning: Cross-curricular planning is one of the best ways to make what you do in the art room visible to others and therefore builds support for your program.
+Cross-curricular planning is one of the best ways to make what you do in the art room visible to others.
+Because of this, it’s a great way to build support for your program.

 When I first started at my current school three years ago, the classroom teachers had never collaborated with the art teacher before.
 If you’re in a similar situation, here are a few ideas to get you started.

 Ask your administrator for 5 minutes at a staff meeting.
 Give a short speech about how you’d like to collaborate with other teachers to enrich students’ experiences in the art room.
 You might say something like, “Hello staff.
 I’d love to try something new this year in the art room.
 To help our kids make connections, I will be tying some art projects to concepts you are learning about in the classroom.
 To do this, I need your help.
 I will be asking for a basic outline of what you teach during each month of the year.
 Please look for an email coming soon.”